sunyi000/training-material/topics/imaging/tutorials/object-tracking-using-cell-profiler/tutorial.md

 as breaking the tutorial into sections, we encourage you to make such changes as you see fit, this is just a starting point :)

+Anywhere you find the word "***TODO***", there is something that needs to be changed depending on the specifics of your tutorial.

+have fun!

 ## Get data

 > ### {% icon hands_on %} Hands-on: Data upload